 Yet when it comes to paid search, there’s not nearly as much research, despite the fact that PPC, like SEO, is largely driven by an algorithm (Quality Score) which determines ad position, cost per click and many other factors.

-By understanding how Quality Score works, AdWords can be cracked.
+By understanding how Quality Score works, Google Ads (formerly known as AdWords) can be cracked.

 Warning – lots of data ahead.
 Let‘s begin!

-Quality Score is how Google grades the relevancy of keywords and ads in your AdWords account.
+Quality Score is how Google grades the relevancy of keywords and ads in your Google Ads account.
 It’s reported on a scale of 1-10, from awful to amazing.

 Why does Google care about ad quality?
 It’s obviously in no one’s best interests to show irrelevant ads that don’t appeal to users in the SERPs and throughout their network.
 Google only gets paid if people click on your ads, so they favor ads that people are likely to click.
 It’s that simple.